bizztreat/goodkit/README.md

 To select the group of checked attributes use the parameter -a "Attribute1,Attribute2" , used as a list of attributes.

 ###17-check-data-from-yesterday.rb
- Checks if there are some data from yesterday
+Checks if there are some data from yesterday.
 You need to use two extra variables ATTRIBUTE -a and TIME -t

 1. The ATTRIBUTE must to be filled by uri of some attribute like an ID (Orders) in this format: /gdc/md/projectspid/obj/1664

 2. The TIME -t must to be filled by with attribute from time dimension.
  For yestreday it's "Date (your time dimension)", for previous month it's "Month/Year (your time dimension)" again use the uri in this format: /gdc/md/projectspid/obj/1663